mohit-rathee/web-chat/README.md

 - **Custom Server Features:** Allow users to customize their servers to their liking.
 - **Descriptions:** Add the ability to include descriptions to your server or content.
 - **Frontend Framework:** Consider incorporating a frontend framework to enhance the user interface.
-- **Private Messaging(Comming Soon):** Messages will be stored only on your device, ensuring the utmost privacy.
-- **Security:**  Private messaging feature with robust end-to-end encryption (on p2p level).

 ## Running Locally on Linux
 1. Clone this repository.